Converging on the Cepheid Metallicity Dependence: Implications of Non-Standard Gaia Parallax Recalibration on Distance Measures: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Lennart Lindegren for providing the quasar parallax data to produce Figure 5 and for his insightful comments on the paper.
 LB would like to thank Paule Sonnentrucker, Chris Evans, Boris Trahin, Laura Herold, and Yukei Murakami for their continuous support.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 947660).
 RIA, MCR and SK are funded by the Swiss National Science Foundation through an Eccellenza Professorial Fellowship (award PCEFP2\_194638).
 GDS acknowledges funding from the INAF-ASTROFIT fellowship, from Gaia DPAC through INAF and ASI (PI: M.G.
 Lattanzi), and from INFN (Naples Section) through the QGSKY and Moonlight2 initiatives.
 AB thanks funding from the Anusandhan National Research Foundation (ANRF) under the Prime Minister Early Career Research Grant scheme (ANRF/ECRG/2024/000675/PMS).
 This research has received funding from the European Research Council under the the Horizon 2020 research and innovation program (project UniverScale, grant agreement 951549).
 This work has been supported by the Polish-French Marie Sk{\l}odowska-Curie and Pierre Curie Science Prize awarded by the Foundation for Polish Science.
 The authors acknowledge the support of the French Agence Nationale de la Recherche (ANR), under grant ANR-23-CE31-0009-01 (Unlock-pfactor).
 VR, MM, and ET acknowledge funding from INAF GO-GTO grant 2023 ``C-MetaLL - Cepheid metallicity in the Leavitt law'' (P.I.
 V. Ripepi).
-This research was supported by the International Space Science Institute (ISSI) in Bern/Beijing through ISSI/ISSI-BJ International Team project ID \#24-603 - ``EXPANDING Universe'' (EXploiting Precision AstroNomical Distance INdicators in the Gaia Universe). \\
+This research was supported by the International Space Science Institute (ISSI) in Bern/Beijing through ISSI/ISSI-BJ International Team project ID \#24-603 - ``EXPANDING Universe'' (EXploiting Precision AstroNomical Distance INdicators in the Gaia Universe), and by the International Space Science Institute (ISSI) in Bern, through ISSI International Team Project \#490, ``SH0T: The Stellar Path to the H$_0$ Tension in the Gaia, TESS, LSST and JWST Era" (PI: G. Clementini). \\